-Figure 2: Illustration of the simplified flow in front and behind the rotor. (a) The blade forces the flow to twist and an optimal aligned turbine obtains a flow deflection angle δ which need to be considered in the turbine alignment. (b) A turbine with the wind vane aligned to the rotor axis faces the wind at a certain yaw angle.
+Figure 2.
+Illustration of the simplified flow in front of and behind the rotor. (a) The blade forces the flow to twist and an optimal aligned turbine obtains a flow deflection angle $\delta$ , which needs to be considered in the turbine alignment. (b) A turbine with the wind vane aligned to the rotor axis faces the wind at a certain yaw angle.